asadhameed/React-with-Redux/exercise-01-components/README.md

-This exercise helps that how can use Redux with React app.
+This exercise helps that how can use React app.
+How can make react components.

 ## Available Scripts